---->

-Isaac Newton (1642-1727) was a great mathematician and a great physicist, and probably the most incisive thinker ever known.
+Isaac Newton (25.12.1642-20.3.1727 or 4.1.1643-31.3.1727) was a great mathematician and a great physicist, and he was probably the most incisive thinker ever known.
 He chiefly established that natural phenomena generally follow determinate mathematical laws in demonstrating consistent laws of motion, of gravity and of other phenomena.
-He produced his black box theory of science as explaining only how things happen but not why things happen.
-Newton may have seen that as simply a more rigorous definition of experimental science from William Gilbert's earlier requirement that science could not go beyond what can be deduced directly from experience and experiment.
-(Though supported by some other physicists, and by George Berkeley in his 1721 De Motu, Newton's blackbox physics was 're-interpreted' by many like Einstein as a 'dead-matter plus ether or forcefield' why physics).
-Newtons main works were his Latin 1687 Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), and a later The Opticks published in English in 1704 and in Latin in 1706.
+When young he backed Cartesian physics but ended backing Gilbert's action-at-distance attraction physics, however under very strong peer pressure Newton produced his non-committal 'black box' theory of science as allowing only proving how things happen but not necessarily allowing proving or disproving alternative theories of why things happen and seemingly allowing as possible options both Cartesian random push-physics and Gilbertian signal-emission physics.
+But having published disproof of the Descartes option, it must logically be taken that he wanted his physics seen as a signal-response Gilbertian physics though afraid to spell it out clearly.
+Newton may have seen his blackbox physics as only a more rigorous logical requirement of experimental science, from William Gilbert's earlier requirement that science could not go beyond what can be deduced directly from experience and experiment.
+Though it was supported by a few other physicists, and by George Berkeley in his 1721 'De Motu', Newton's black-box physics has been very wrongly either just ignored or 're-interpreted' by many including Einstein and widely taught as being a Cartesian 'dead-matter plus ether or forcefield' push why-physics.
+Newton's main works were his Latin 1687 Philosophiae Naturalis Principia Mathematica (or 'Mathematical Principles of Natural Philosophy'), and The Opticks published in English in 1704 and in Latin in 1706.
+So to really study some great physics can still really need Latin.

-attraction theory, to develop laws of gravitational orbital motion
+action-at-distance signal-response attraction theory, to develop laws of gravitational orbital motion

 motions of the celestial bodies as well as of apples falling from